hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

     _not_ recommended this.
 Your VCS provider will likely reject that certificate when sending webhooks.
 If you do use the self-signed certificate, you must configure each webhook to ignore SSL errors within your VCS provider.
-  * If you do not have access to a certificate, you can use [Let's Encrypt](https://letsencrypt.org/getting-started/) to request one for free.
-    This functionality is available in the settings dashboard, simply click the `Automatically Request Certificate via Let's Encrypt` option.
 * License key (provided by HashiCorp)

 ~> **Note:** If you use your own certificate and it is issued by a private Certificate